 A lot of work also happened in terms of looking at the distribution of power through an intersectional lens.

 Power imbalances became more visible and tangible.

-There was an overall reflection on socio-economic, capitalist and productivity questions, looking at how we spend impacted LGBTI people's lives but orour funding, fair remuneration, labour, ganisations didn't necessarily know how wellbeing at work, and working condito approach this work.
-It took time to tions.
-But also critical decisions - from rebuild knowledge and expertise internally cruitment to work priorities - started bebefore being able to take a position and ing reviewed using intersectionality as an be credible on certain topics publicly. analytical tool.
-There was an increased We were missing expertise, for example understanding that by meeting the needs on climate.
-And we had to build a lot of of people most at the margin, you'll meet bridges and to pilot work in completely new areas where the connection with the needs of people at the centre too.
-LGBTI communities was not obvious at first, such as prison conditions.
-So we became intersectional when we stopped limiting ourselves to the LGBTI prism and broadened the scope to truly represent the diversity within the LGBTI population.
+There was an overall reflection on socio-economic, capitalist and productivity questions, looking at how we spend our funding, fair remuneration, labour, wellbeing at work, and working conditions.
+But also critical decisions - from recruitment to work priorities - started being reviewed using intersectionality as an analytical tool.
+There was an increased understanding that by meeting the needs of people most at the margin, you'll meet the needs of people at the centre too.

-How did we get better at mobilising with others on social justice issues that - even twenty years ago in 2021 - were treated as disconnected from LGBTI+ movements?
+How did we get better at mobilising with others on social justice issues

+that - even twenty years ago in 2021

+- were treated as disconnected from

+LGBTI+ movements?